urbas/Bud.Exec/README.md

 var process = Call("git", "status");
 ```

-## Spaces or double-quotation marks in arguments
+## Spaces and double-quotation marks in arguments

 If your arguments contain spaces or double-quotation marks, you can use the `Args` method: